yogo/dm-persevere-adapter/README.txt

 == To Do:

-- Make a do-adapter for persevere.
 - Cleanup Documentation
+- Add more negative / failure tests